 Compensation Consultant: An independent outside compensation specialist engaged by the university on an as-needed basis.
 The consultant assists in the preparation and updating of job descriptions, conducts market analysis, evaluates compensation for new positions and reclassifications and other payroll related issues.
-The Consultant’s recommendations and justification are provided to the Director HR/AA and shared with the Executive Committee.
+The Consultant’s recommendations and justification are provided to the Director HR and shared with the Executive Committee.

 Demotion: A change in duty assignment from a position in one classification to a position in another classification in a lower pay grade.
 Such a demotion may or may not involve a decrease in compensation.

 Equity pay adjustment: An adjustment to an employee’s base pay rate to correct or alleviate (1) a significantly negative pay relationship to the external market, and/or (2) a significant internal pay inequity.